Squash and stilton veggie toad in the hole

 Method

-- Heat the oven to 200C/180C fan/gas 6.
+- Heat the oven to 200°C/180°C fan/gas 6.
 Put the squash, onions, garlic cloves and the 2 rosemary sprigs (torn into smaller sprigs) in a roasting tin.
 Drizzle with 2 tbsp of the oil and roast for 30 minutes until tender and starting to caramelise.
+At the same time, add the remaining 2 tbsp oil to a 1.5 litre baking dish and put it in the oven to heat up.

 - Sift the flour and baking powder into a large mixing bowl, then make a well in the centre.
 Crack in the eggs, then pour in the milk.
 Use a balloon whisk to mix to a smooth batter (you should see bubbles start to appear).
 Season, then whisk in the chopped rosemary and mustard.

-- Discard the rosemary sprigs from the roast squash, then transfer to a 1.5 litre baking dish.
-Drizzle with the remaining 2 tbsp oil, dot the cheese and redcurrant jelly over, then pour in the batter to fill the gaps.
+- Discard the rosemary sprigs from the roast squash, then transfer to the hot baking dish.
+Quickly dot the cheese and redcurrant jelly over, then pour in the batter to fill the gaps.
 Bake for 20-25 minutes until the batter is puffed, golden and cooked through (it will pull away from the sides).
-Serve with a green salad or with steamed broccoli and the gravy from the classic recipe.
+Serve with a green salad or with steamed broccoli and gravy.

 - Recipe from February 2018 Issue